calciu/COVID19-LockdownFr/README.md

 ### Tweet IDs files

 The Tweet-IDs that help recover (hydrate) all collected datasets are organized as follows:
-* Tweet-ID files are stored in two folders ContainmentDays and ContainmentOther.
-The first has tweets collected with the containment day hashtag #ConfinementJourX, the second one contains tweets collected using a larger set of hashtags indicating the containment period.
+* Tweet-ID files are stored in two folders LockdownDays and LockdownOther.
+The first has tweets collected with the lockdown day hashtag #ConfinementJourX, the second one contains tweets collected using a larger set of hashtags indicating the lockdown period.
-* The file names have the following pattern: a prefix “df_ids” followed by either "jX" indicating the day (jour) for the first folder and by "confX" meaning containement (confinement) for the second.
+* The file names have the following pattern: a prefix “df_ids” followed by either "jX" indicating the day (jour) for the first folder and by "confX" meaning lockdown (confinement) for the second.

 ## Notes About the Data
 A few notes about this data: